MicrochipTech/G3_HYBRID_IOT_DEMO/g3_coordinator_udp/README.md

 ### G3 Hybrid coordinator specific configuration

 The G3 Hybrid coordinator has been configured fixing some parameters:
-- Short Address: assigned short address is fixed according with the device type functionality of the G3 device.
+- <b>Short Address</b>: assigned short address is fixed according with the device type functionality of the G3 device.
-- Black List Table Entry TTL: fixed to zero as the short address is fixed by device type.
+- <b>Black List Table Entry TTL</b>: fixed to zero as the short address is fixed by device type.
 It avoids issues with joins from the same device.
-- PAN_ID: PAN ID identifies the G3 network in use.
+- <b>PAN_ID</b>: PAN ID identifies the G3 network in use.
 It is masked to be on 0x782X range.
-- PSK: Pre-shared Key used on the registering process.
+- <b>PSK</b>: Pre-shared Key used on the registering process.
 Avoids to register any unexpected G3 device.
 A fixed value different from default used on G3 certification has been configured.
-- ADP PIBs: These ADP Pibs have been set according with the network: MaxHops, RrepWait and NetTraversalTime.
+- <b>ADP PIBs</b>: These ADP Pibs have been set according with the network: MaxHops, RrepWait and NetTraversalTime.
+- <b>MAC Tables</b>: The Device Table size has been set to 1 to allow fixed addressing without security problems.
-- RF Duty Cycle: the limit has been fixed to 100% removing any transmission restriction
+- <b>RF Duty Cycle</b>: the limit has been fixed to 100% removing any transmission restriction

 ### G3 Hybrid coordinator applications